-Let’s face it, try as you might to keep your carpet squeaky clean, accidents are inevitable and can often be panic inducing.
+Let’s face it, try as you might keep your carpet squeaky clean, accidents are inevitable and can often be panic inducing.
 Spots and stains on your carpet are best resolved when they can be tackled right away, but it’s not a task that can be rushed.

 A couple things NOT to do when tackling a spot or stain on your carpet:

 1) Don’t scrub your carpet.
-This can breakdown and weaken the structure and fibers of your carpet, which may result in your carpet fraying.
+This can break down and weaken the structure and fibers of your carpet, which may result in your carpet fraying.
 Scrubbing your carpet will cause the spill to spread further and also push it into the fibers of your carpet.

-2) Don’t use an all-purpose spray cleaner, a bleach or anything containing bleach, or detergent to try and get out the spill.
+2) Don’t use an all-purpose spray cleaner, bleach, or anything containing bleach, or detergent to try and get out the spill.
 Modern carpet is unique and complex.
-It’s made to include a variety of different fabrics, and includes synthetic finishes and protectants, all of which contain their own set of chemicals.
+It’s made to include a variety of different fabrics and includes synthetic finishes and protectants, all of which contain their own set of chemicals.
 Unless specific to carpet, using commercial cleaning products is not advised.
 These are often the main causes of irreversible damage we see on carpets.
 Your carpet was not designed to handle the chemicals in these products and they will cause damage to the dyes and fibers in your carpet.

 Cleaning carpet is a delicate process and should be done in a specific way because improper cleaning can often cause irreversible damage to the material and fibers of your carpet.
 Here are a few recommended emergency steps to take when tackling a spot or stain on your carpet.

 Step One: Remove or Scoop Away any Solid Material